jdbalistreri/PluggedIn/README.md

 - Run `bundle exec rspec` in the project directory

 #### Note
-- Hosting locally not possible because User model depends on AWS access keys
+- Hosting locally may not be possible because User model depends on AWS access keys

 ##About the Developer
 I am an NYC-based web developer with experience in Rails and JavaScript.
 After graduating from Dartmouth in 2013, I worked as an analytic strategy consultant.
 During that time I began teaching myself to code and ultimately decided to pursue programming full time.